Easy Cashew Cheese | Mozzarella

 This amazingly simple Vegan Cashew Cheese is deliciously stretchy and gooey on pizza, French onion soup, and so many other recipes.
 It’s the perfect dairy-free cheese recipe that also happens to be gluten-free.

 This stuff will surprise you, guaranteed.
-Not only is it delicious, it actually has a stretch to it like mozzarella cheese.
+Not only is it delicious, but it actually has a stretch to it like mozzarella cheese.
 Seriously!
 There is even a nut-free option available!
+If you love vegan cheese, we have some delicious recipes on this website including the best vegan cheese sauce ever and even sweet potato cheese sauce.

 Regular mozzarella cheese is not dairy-free, because it’s made with milk.
 However, this cashew mozzarella is!
 It is made with only five ingredients and it’s completely vegan, dairy-free, oil-free, and gluten-free.